kaykessantos/KaykeCity/README.md

 <h1 align="center">Hello there  👋</h1>

-## Hi, I'm Daniel
+## Hi, I'm Kayke

-- I’m currently learning Golang Developement
-- I’m currently working in [...]
+- I’m currently working in Rede Paradox

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.*